-The Templar pivoted his head, taking in every possible haven.
-Nahlia moved away from the window, her heart thumping faster as if it might rip its way out.
+The man pivoted his head, taking in every possible haven around the village.
+Nahlia scooted away from the window, her heart thumping faster every moment.

-Nahlia glimpsed a flash of fear in the Templar's eyes as he sized them up.
-Turn around...
-Please just turn around.
+Nahlia glimpsed a flash of fear in the Templar's eyes as he sized up the crowd.

-The Templar hid his fear with amusement.
-He cocked his pistol, pointing it at Liryn.
-"You really want to die for an Aeon, cully?"
+The barking hounds grew louder with every heartbeat.
+The Templar cocked his pistol, pointing it at Lyrin's face.
+"You really want to die for an Aeon, crelly?"

-"Your Republic has no authority here," Liryn shot back.
-"So why don't you take your pretty horse and make your way back home?"
+"Your Republic has no authority here," Lyrin shot back.
+"So why don't you take your pretty horse and frolic back home?"

-Nahlia grabbed a wooden support beam and pulled herself to her feet.
+Nahlia grabbed a wooden support beam and yanked herself to her feet.

 "What are ye doing?"
 Merith whispered.

-The wave that swept over her was sickening.
-The world spun around her, the ground swaying.
-She would have fallen if Merith hadn't caught her.
+A sickening wave swept over her.
+The world spun, and the ground swayed.
+She would have fallen on her face if Merith hadn't caught her.

-"I have to stop this," Nahlia said with as much conviction as she could manage, "I won't let them die for me."
+"I have to stop this," Nahlia said with as much conviction as she could manage.

-No one even noticed when she stumbled outside the hut at Merith's side.
-The Templars and crelan were all too occupied with one another.
+No one even noticed when Nahlia stumbled outside the hut.
+Both sides were too occupied with one another.

 "Stop!"
 Nahlia called out before either man could strike.

-A silence fell over the village as everyone turned to face her.
-Autumn leaves cracked beneath her bare feet as she shuffled down the stone staircase.
-The crelan men parted to let her through, and her enemies stood before her, dark silhouettes against the setting sun.
+A silence fell over the crowd as everyone turned to face her.
+Autumn leaves cracked beneath her boots as she shuffled down the rough wooden staircase.
+The Crelan men parted to let her through, and her enemies stood before her, dark silhouettes against the setting sun.

-She took a deep breath and spoke again, "I'm the Aeon you're looking for."
+She took a deep breath and spoke again, "I'm the Aeon you're hunting."